Docencia-fmrico/visual-behavior-rosqui/README.md

 </details>

 <h2>FOLLOW BALL</h2>
-First of all we have done a behaviour tree called <b>follow ball</b>.
-As you can see, by its name we can know that the task it performs is following a ball.
+First of all we have done a behaviour tree called <b>follow_ball.xml</b>.
+Using <b>Funcion Transformations</b>, a 3D camera and a color filter we can detect and follow a colored ball.
-We used .

 <details><summary><b>Instalation</b></summary>

 </details>

 <details><summary><b>Commands Used</b></summary>